ncbdrck/realros/README.md

-# ROS_RL: A Comprehensive Framework for Real-World Robotic Reinforcement Learning
+# RealROS: A Comprehensive Framework for Real-World Robotic Reinforcement Learning

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-ROS_RL, is a unified ([ROS](http://wiki.ros.org/))-based open-source Python framework to create real-world robotics environments for reinforcement learning (RL) applications.
+RealROS, is a unified ([ROS](http://wiki.ros.org/))-based open-source Python framework to create real-world robotics environments for reinforcement learning (RL) applications.

 This framework extends the functionality of ROS by introducing additional Python bindings necessary for automatically launching environments in the real world, eliminating the need for manual configuration of the ROS's low-level features.